-Between December 2012 and February 2013, we observed reported trading of approximately 1.8 million shares of our common stock on the FBR PLUSTM System with reported trading prices between \$10.50 and \$12.00 per share.
+Between December 2012 and February 2013, we observed trading of approximately 1.8 million shares of our common stock within the FBR PLUSTM System with trading prices between \$10.50 and \$12.00 per share.
+No trades occurred on 2/14/2013.
 In January 2013, we received GSE approval and all proceeds within our investment accounts became available for operations.
-The Company granted additional stock options and RSUs on February 14, 2013.
-No trades occurred on February 14, 2013.
-Given the receipt of GSE approval, we performed a retrospective valuation of our common stock as of February 14, 2013 and determined the fair value of our common stock to be \$11.75 per share.
-In order to determine the fair value of our common stock underlying our option and RSU grants on February 14, 2013, we utilized a combination of two generally accepted approaches: the income approach using the discounted cash flow method, or DCF, and the market-based approach using the comparable company method.
-We also observed recent reported trading of our common stock on the FBR PLUSTM System in performing our valuation.
-The values determined by each of the discounted cash flow method, comparable company method and recent observed reported trades of our common stock on the FBR PLUSTM System were weighted, resulting in a fair value per share of common stock as of February 14, 2013 of \$11.75.
-Estimates of the volatility of our common stock were based on available information on the volatility of common stock of comparable, publicly traded companies.
-Based on this valuation and the factors discussed above, our Board granted stock options with an exercise price of \$11.75 per share and RSUs with a common stock fair value of \$11.75 per share.
+Given the receipt of GSE approval, we performed a contemporaneous valuation of our common stock as of February 14, 2013 and determined the fair value of our common stock to be \$11.75 per share.
+Based on this valuation and the factors discussed above, our board of directors granted stock options with an exercise price of \$11.75 per share and RSUs with a fair value of \$11.75 per share.